qqwerty222/guide-book/VirtualBox/How to create VM.md

 #### Open cmd and connect
 - type "ssh -p2222 bohdan@localhost"
 	- where -p is a port you selected in "Set up port forwarding ..." section
-	- bohdan@localhost is username choosed while OS installation in VM
+	- bohdan@localhost is username chosen while OS installation in VM
 	- after print "yes" and password you selected while OS installation in VM
 ```
 ssh -p2227 bohdan@localhost